Source recommendations

 Hyldyr & Mimirsbrunnr.info

 Hyldyr is helmed by Joseph Hopkins and forms a collective of writers and artist in the Pacific Northwest, mainly in Seattle Washington.
 Hyldyr offer a wide variety of publications they research, write and publish themselves.
-The books are illustrated by artists like Jacqui Albert @Wovenwrym tattoo and Rim Baudey @Rimbaudey.
+The books are illustrated by artists such as Jacqui Alberts Lund @Wovenwrym tattoo and Rim Baudey @Rimbaudey.
 Joseph also has a website where he extensively writes about various topics; find him at mimisbrunnr.info

 A couple of works by @Hyldyr